lukaszsamson/toxic/BIN_LEXER.md

 end
 ```

-**Important**: For column counting, a grapheme cluster counts as 1 column regardless of byte length or number of codepoints.
+**Important**: Keep the current semantics: advance by 1 column per grapheme cluster in the places that do grapheme-aware advancement today.

 ### Token Value Types

-Current: Token values use charlists (e.g., `~c"123"` for int original representation)
+Current: Many token payloads use charlists (e.g., `~c"123"` for int original representation), while some string tokens already emit binaries (e.g. `:string_fragment`).

-New: Token values will use binaries (e.g., `"123"`)
+Plan for success: keep token payload types unchanged by default during the migration.
+If emitting binaries for numeric/identifier payloads is desired, introduce it as an explicit opt-in later (e.g. `token_payloads: :charlist | :binary`), with a dedicated compatibility pass and clear release notes.

 This affects:
 - `{:int, meta, original_representation}` - currently charlist